Sanjanadhananjayaa/mslearn-dp100/instructions/03-azureml-designer.md

 Now that you have some compute resources that you can use to process data, you'll need a way to store and ingest the data to be processed.

-1. On the LabVM browser open new tab and browse https://aka.ms/diabetes-data.
+1. On the LabVM browser open a new tab and browse https://aka.ms/diabetes-data.
 Give **Ctri+S** to save this as a local file named **diabetes.csv** (it doesn't matter where you save it).

-2. In Azure Machine Learning studio, view the **Datasets** page on the left panel.
+2. In Azure Machine Learning Studio, view the **Datasets** page on the left panel.
 Datasets represent specific data files or tables that you plan to work with in Azure ML.

 3. Create a new dataset from local files, using the following settings: